bwhmather/verktyg/README.rst

 |build-status| |coverage|

-Verktyg is a web framework built on `werkzeug`_.
+Verktyg is a magic free python web framework focused on making it easy to build large APIs.

+It started out as a replacement routing layer for `werkzeug`_ but has slowly developed into a full fork.

-It separates mapping of routes to endpoints and endpoints to handlers and provides a mechanism for dispatching on request content-type and method.
+Unlike `werkzeug_`, it separates mapping of routes to endpoints and endpoints to handlers and provides a mechanism for dispatching on request content-type and method.

-It also includes an optional application base class.
-This wraps the routing system and provides a binding mechanism to allow extension.
-The request and server context are kept explicit and separate.

-Focus is on building api's where support for multiple content types is likely to be important, and where it doesn't make sense to use a form builder and therefore share code between ``GET`` and other methods.
-For building html websites flask is probably a better choice.
+For form based websites, where the coupling of ``GET`` and ``POST`` handlers makes more sense, `werkzeug`_ and `flask`_ will probably always be the better choice.

 Components
 ----------

+Verktyg separates the mapping from routes to endpoints from the mapping from the mapping from endpoints to handlers.

+This allows handlers to be defined without having to be aware of where they are bound, which means that APIs can be described centrally but have their implementation split out into separate modules.

 Router
 ~~~~~~
 Based on werkzeug routing but with method dispatch removed.

-Maps from urls to endpoint identifiers
+Maps from urls to endpoint identifiers.

 Dispatcher
 ~~~~~~~~~~
-Chooses handler based on endpoint, request accept headers, and request, method.
+Chooses a handler for a request based on the endpoint chosen by the router, the request method, and the request accept headers.

 Application